 I thought we’d be together forever, my sister and me.
 We always joked that we’d be old spinsters, sitting in our rocking chairs on a front porch somewhere in Saskatchewan, reminiscing about our favorite foster parents Barb and Keith.
 Barb only had one arm, yet she was the strongest, most capable woman I ever met.
 Like a real live Superwoman!
 Keith was the “King of the Sundaes” because he gave us unlimited access to vanilla ice cream, chocolate syrup, whipped cream, and rainbow sprinkles.

-When my sister unexpectedly cut me out of her life — without telling me why or what I did wrong — I was blindsided.
+When my sister cut me out of her life — without telling me why or what I did wrong — I was blindsided.
 We’d been through so much together!
 Letting her go felt impossible and scary.
 I felt like I was losing more than a sister, like a huge part of my own self was being ripped away.
 She had always been in my life; in fact, I couldn’t remember existing without her.
 So if she didn’t want to be in my life anymore…what did that say about me?
-It took years to work through my feelings of confusion, anxiety, and even self-hatred.
+It took years to face and work through my feelings of confusion, anxiety, and even self-hatred.